torrancejr/rock-on-philly/README.md

 ![Code Climate](https://codeclimate.com/github/meaghanconroy/rock-on-philly.png)
 ![Coverage Status](https://coveralls.io/repos/meaghanconroy/rock-on-philly/badge.png)

+My group will totally have a kick butt readme by the end of this week :)

 This README would normally document whatever steps are necessary to get the application up and running.